RiazK09/OnlineStoreOSA/README.md

 <!-- Square brackets contain Alt text if image does not load -->

 2. Copy the URL displayed.
-3. Open up the command prompt by typing cmd in the search bar - Windows.
+3. Open up the command prompt by typing _cmd_ in the search bar - on Windows.
 4. Select the directory in which you would like to store the cloned respository.
 5. Thereafter, enter git clone, and then paste the URL that you copied earlier. e.g. git clone https://github.com/RiazK09/OnlineStoreOSA.git
 6. Hit enter to create a local clone on your device.